SCIA Engineer 18 Sneak Preview: Steel Fiber Reinforced Concrete

 The solution is the first of its kind in the market.
-We have developed it in a close collaboration with Bekaert, the leading global wire producer.
+We have developed it in close collaboration with Bekaert, the leading global wire producer.
 And we are very excited that with SFRC, we are extending the array of possibilities you have for designing concrete floors and enabling you to realize the benefits of using the material in your designs.

 Why steel fiber reinforced concrete?

-SFRC is an excellent alternative to traditional reinforced for specific applications, such as civil engineering structures (including bridges), structural rafts, concrete roads, underwater concrete among others.
+SFRC is an excellent alternative to traditional reinforced concrete for specific applications, such as civil engineering structures (including bridges), structural rafts, concrete roads, underwater concrete, among others.
 Steel fibers are discontinuous, 3-dimensionally orientated, isotropic reinforcements mixed into the concrete.
 They bridge cracks at very small crack openings, transferring stresses and strengthening the post-crack in the concrete.

 Some of the many benefits of using SFRC are: